DRMF/Seeding-Project/KLSadd_insertion/README.md

  - KLSadd.tex: This is the addendum we are working with.
 It has sections that correspond with sections in the chapter files, and it contains paragraphs that must be *inserted* into the chapter files.
 CAN BE FOUND ONINE IN PDF FORM: https://staff.fnwi.uva.nl/t.h.koornwinder/art/informal/KLSadd.pdf

  - chap09.tex and chap14.tex: these are chapter files.
-These are LATEX documents that are chapters in a book.
+These are LaTeX documents that are chapters in a book.
 This is a book written by smart math people.
 But they did some things wrong, so another math person wants to fix them.
 That math person wrote an addendum file called KLSadd.tex and our job is to pull paragraphs out of KLSadd and insert them at the end of the relevant section in the chapter files.
 Every chapter is made up of sections and every section has subsections

- - updateChapters.py: this is our code.
+ - updateChapters.py: This is thr code currently being worked on and sorting chapters.
 This document will be going over the variables and methods in this program.
 This program should: take paragraphs from every section in KLSadd and insert them into the relevant chapter file and into the relevant section within that chapter.

  - linetest.py: this abomination of code is the original program.
 It did the job, and it did it well.
 However, I realized that it was very very unreadable.
 This program is the child I never wanted.
 This program does 100% work and its outputs can be used to check against updateChapters.py's output.

- - newtempchap09.tex and newtempchap14.tex these are output files of linetest.py and this is what the output to updateChapters.py should be like!!!!!!!
+ - newtempchap09.tex and newtempchap14.tex these are output files of linetest.py and this is what a standard output looks like.
+They are no longer up to date for updateChapters as it sorts by subsection, but still serve as good reference

 Next: the specifications

+Each section has subsections like "Hypergeometric Representation", sections in KLSadd with "Hypergeometric Representation" should be seorted there.

 Toward the end of every section in the chapter file, there is a subsection called "References".
 It basically just contains a bunch of references to sources and other papers.
-Every paragraph in every subsection in KLSadd.tex must be put *before* the "References" subsection in the corresponding section in the chapter file.
-For example:
+This is where unsorted materials go For example:
 **These aren't real sections, obviously, just an example**

 in chap09.tex: